THE FOLLOWING MAY NOT BE REPRODUCED

 a computer, or by some other method?

-Until a decade and a half or so ago, I did designs on paper using a plastic template.
-However, one cannot deny the ease of making design changes to a computer lighting plot versus a paper one.
+Until a about two decades ago, I did designs on paper using a plastic template.
+However, one cannot deny the ease of making changes to a computer lighting plot versus a paper one.
 So I currently design only using a computer.
-Now, this does not include the initial impressions; I typically commit those by hand on to paper at the early rehearsals.
+Now, this does not include my initial impressions; as mentioned previously, I typically commit those by hand on to paper at the early rehearsals.
 I take the papers home and transfer the ideas to a computer file.
-On rare occasions, I have taken a laptop to a rehearsal and done designs and updates "live", but it's not the norm for me.
+Early on, I sometimes took a laptop to rehearsals and did designs and updates "live", but it wasn't the norm for me.
 I like to think about changes at home away from the venue before committing them to the design.
+As such, I don't bring a laptop anymore.

-Regardless of how it has been done, after each update is put into the computer, I print out the revised plot and use that paper copy at rehearsals to pencil in alterations, subtractions and/or additions.
-Then those changes are saved in the computer and a new printout is taken to the next rehearsal.
+Regardless of how it is done, after each update is put into the computer, I print out the revised plot and use that paper copy at rehearsals to pencil in alterations, subtractions and/or additions.
+Then those changes are saved in the computer that night or the next day while they're fresh in my mind, and a new printout is taken to the next rehearsal.
 Eventually I arrive at a final, or close to final, plot that can be given to the crew for the hang.
-If need be, I type a file for a dimmer patch and also print that out, but dimmer circuit numbers have sometimes been included on the plot next to each light.
+If need be, I type a file for a board and dimmer patch, and also print that out.
+Sometimes though, board and dimmer circuit numbers have sometimes been included on the plot next to each light.
 All these printouts give me a nice series of plots for my archives that show the evolution of that particular lighting design.

 Are you using sophisticated computer software?